 My tracking system

-Through various practical experience gathered during many years I have created my own tracking system that is quite different from the mainstream approach.
-I think it has proven to be a successful one.
-With my own young dog Daneskjold Hawk I managed to achieve 3rd place at the Estonian IPO-FH Championships with result 183 points (91/92) and qualified to the FCI IPO-FH World Championships as reserve dog when he was just 2,5 years old.
-Steps of the different stages of his training are well visible also in this VIDEO.
+With my own dog Daneskjold Hawk I managed to achieve 3rd place at the Estonian IPO-FH Championships with result 183 points (91/92) in and qualified to the FCI IPO-FH World Championships as reserve dog when he was just 2,5 years old.
+Steps of the different stages of his training are well visible also in this

 Now I will tell about basics – how I train and what I consider most important in tracking.
 If we speak about training tracking, I think the worst misconception is this one, that a lot of the handlers want to teach tracking to their dogs.
 As all dogs know, how to use the nose and can track from the first weeks of their life already, and at the same time, no handler can track, this way of thinking (we teach the dogs to track) leads to many mistakes.
 Handlers mess up the things that dogs own by nature.
 These mistakes are creating conflict to the dogs, make the training unnecessarily complicated and slow down the training process considerably.

 Next step is to show to the puppy, what I want from him, when I tell him to track.
 The goal of this step is to give to the dog the right – black and white – picture of tracking.
 Usually from 2nd or 3rd training I lay little longer tracks (about 50-60 steps), still food in every step and with corners.
-And again, I work closely together with the puppy, praising all the time for the right work, but also giving corrections for wrong moves.
-It is amazing how quickly dogs understand, what handler wants, if it is shown in a black and white way.
+And again, I work closely together with the puppy, praising all the time for the right work, but also giving negative feedback for wrong moves.
+Not the kind of corrections, what make puppy to feel uncomfortable or sad, but more like feedback, what is the idea.
+I do not put any pressure to the dog as much as I want, that dogs solves the problems in older age by himself and actively It is amazing how quickly dogs understand, what handler wants, if it is shown in a black and white way.
 In this stage handler must be really-really careful, that the dog maintains the previously created image, that tracking is a lot of fun.
 So the corrections and motivation must be balanced in this way, that there would be more motivating moments than getting negative emotions.
 That is also the reason why I work closely together with puppy.
-If I would stand up straight and then felt the need to give correction or praise at some point, I would have to come to the level of the dog and the puppy could become afraid of this situation where I suddenly lean over him.
+If I would stand up straight and then felt the need to give negative feedback or praise at some point, I would have to come to the level of the dog and the puppy could become afraid of this situation where I suddenly lean over him.
 As I described for the previous stage, there is also a need to move on quite quickly in this one.
 As the dog is getting a lot of feedback from the handler (both positive and negative), he may easily acquire a picture, that the handler is tracking instead of him.
 I also start changing the fields and surfaces at an early stage, as anyhow there is food that is helping the dog to track.
 I want the dog to get the experience of different grounds as early as possible (before the picture of tracking has developed on the basis of just one type of ground).
 The dog that has not so many experience about tracking at this point, will understand, that the normal track also contains corners.
 In the same way I introduce cross-tracks and different grounds.

 Next thing I change is taking food occasionally away from the track.
 I do not want the dog getting the picture, that tracking is just eating in the field.
 I also like the idea that dog would get the pure smell of the disturbed ground, not this smell mixed with food smell as soon as possible.
-When I take the food away, I still continue with my positive and negative signals the same way as I did earlier.
+I took 5 -7 -9 steps without food then 5-6 with food and again without etc. When I take the food away, I still continue with my positive and negative signals the same way as I did earlier.
 So this familiar thing is helping the puppy to go to through the empty steps.
 I start to make tracks with empty parts inside already during the 8-12th training, depending on the dog.

 As I do not want the dog to consider my positive and negative signs as inseparable part of tracking, I try to start giving independence to dog as soon as possible.
 If you have made the start in the proper way, it is possible already around the same time (8-10th training).